My supervisor understands what it is to be a composer and researcher. He offers good advice.

 We cater for practice-based and academic study within a research environment distinguished by methodological innovation and intellectual pluralism.
 Facilities include studios, rehearsal rooms, a 200-seat theatre, a gallery, digital media labs, high-quality recording facilities and extensive archives.

-Faculty studentships are available for top-quality students, covering tuition fees at the Home/EU rate and maintenance at current research-council rates for full-time or part-time study.
+As a member of the TECHNE Doctoral Training Partnership, our highest quality students may be eligible to apply for Arts and Humanities Research Council (AHRC) studentships (stipend and fee waiver).
+Faculty studentships are also available for top-quality students, covering tuition fees at the Home/EU rate and maintenance at current research-council rates for full-time or part-time study.
 Please see the Faculty studentships webpage for further information.

 Before you submit your formal application form, please take a look at our list of School of Arts PhD supervisors.